ntu-dsi-dcn/ntu-dsi-dcn/README.md

 --------------------------------------
 The network topologies, configurations for the network devices and protocols, and the traffic flow generation have been implemented and documented.
 The source codes in the "/scratch" folder contains all the documentation for the implementation details of the architectures, as well as the simulation settings that are used.
 Users can customize the codes and/or edit the setting variables if necessary for their own needs.

-- To simulate the Fat tree architecture,
+- To simulate the Fat tree architecture, use this command:

 ```
 ./waf --run scratch/Fat-tree
 ```

-- To simulate the BCube architecture,
+- To simulate the BCube architecture, use this command:

 ```
 ./waf --run scratch/BCube
 ```

-- To run the experiments stated in the paper's discussion on 'Section IV: Towards Reproducible Simulation Studies'
+- To run the experiments stated in the paper's discussion on 'Section IV: Towards Reproducible Simulation Studies', use these commands:

 ```
 ./waf --run scratch/Fat-tree-Bilal